JakeGillatt/DevOps-AWS/Jake-DevOps-AWS-Video-README.md

 # Benefits of DevOps

-- DevOps can bring alot of benefits to a business.
-It emphasises continuous delivery and deployment which allows new features and updates to be released more frequently.

-- Practices such as automatic testing and continuous monitoring can help businesses find and fix issues before they can impact customers.
+- Emphasises continuous delivery and deployment.

+- Automatic testing and continuous monitoring.

-- DevOps encourages collaboration and communication between teams which improves the overall efficiency of an organisation.
+- Collaboration and communication

+- Continuous integration & delivery

 # What is cloud computing and AWS?

 Cloud Computing allows users to access and use computing resources over the internet.
-These resources can include servers, data storage, databases, applications, computer hardware and others.
+These resources can include:

+- Servers
+- Data storage
+- Databases
+- Applications
+- Computer hardware

 # How does it fit into DevOps?

-Cloud computing is an essential part of DevOps because it enables teams to deploy and manage their applications and infrastructure more effectively.
+- Enables teams to deploy and manage their applications and infrastructure more effectively.
-Cloud environments can be created so that applications can be built and tested on the same platforms and machines.
-This reduces issues when passing applications or software between people and teams who use different computers.
+- Environments can be created so that applications can be built and tested on the same platforms and machines.

 # Benefits of cloud computing